ligolang/ligo/gitlab-pages/docs/language-basics/maps-records.md

 ### Updating a Map

 Given a map, we may want to add a new binding, remove one, or modify one by changing the value associated to an already existing key.
-We may even want to retain the key but not the associated value.
 All those operations are called *updates*.

 <!--DOCUSAURUS_CODE_TABS-->